uvsmtid/common-salt-states/docs/bootstrap.md

 and continue [orchestrated](orchestration.md) system installation with all resources available on the network.

-## General approach for bootstrapping ##
+## Use Cases ##

-The common idea to all bootstrapping cases is to install Salt minion first.
+Ultimately, all Use Cases set up Salt minion.
+This is inevitable because only Salt minion is able to execute all configuration steps which will eventually be required to complete setup.

 On Linux it can be online or offline yum repositories with necessary packages.
 On Windows installer supports [unnattended installation](https://github.com/saltstack/salt-windows-msi/blob/master/README.md).

-Then, generage temporary configuration file using a set of minimal parameters:
-* Node type: minion or master
-* Project name
-* Profile name

-Additional parameters are used later to apply required state in offline mode with temporary generated configuration file using command `salt-call --local`:
-* Salt function (i.e. `state.sls`)
-* Arguments to Salt function

-Note that all salt functions are executed executed non-stop by Salt minion without providing any chance to suspend execution.
-If external resources (i.e. network file servers) are not available during some state execution, it will simply fail.
-Therefore, bootstrapping should use Salt function which is provided with everything it need to complete on target minion.
-Otherwise, [orchestrated](orchestration.md) has to be used.

-## Use Cases ##

-Ultimately, all Use Cases set up Salt minion.
-This is inevitable because only Salt minion is able to execute all configuration steps eventually required to complete setup.
 * [offline-minion-installer][13] sets up Salt minion with additional master-side configuration to make it autonomous (requiring no connection to Salt master to retrieve configuration data).